AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-emulator-visual-studio.md

-<properties
+---
-    pageTitle="Azure Data Lake Tools for Visual Studio with Hortonworks Sandbox | Azure" description="Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
-With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history." services="hdinsight"
+title: Azure Data Lake Tools for Visual Studio with Hortonworks Sandbox | Azure
+description: Learn how to use the Azure Data Lake Tools for VIsual Studio with the Hortonworks sandbox (running in a local VM.)
+With these tools, you can create and run Hive and Pig jobs on the sandbox and view job output and history.
-    documentationcenter=""
-    author="Blackmist"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="e3434c45-95d1-4b96-ad4c-fb59870e2ff0"
-    ms.service="hdinsight"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="big-data"
-    ms.date="02/28/2017"
-    wacn.date=""
-    ms.author="larryfr" />
+services: hdinsight
+documentationcenter: ''
+author: Blackmist
+manager: jhubbard
+editor: cgronlun

+ms.assetid: e3434c45-95d1-4b96-ad4c-fb59870e2ff0
+ms.service: hdinsight
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 02/28/2017
+wacn.date: ''
+ms.author: larryfr
+---

 # Use the Azure Data Lake Tools for Visual Studio with the Hortonworks Sandbox